 Use a thermostat.
 More often than not, if you are feeling the cold you turn the heating up to the max and, if you are like me, you leave it there until the house is way too hot.
 Setting your thermostat to a more middling fixed temperature instead, means you won’t have the heating on for too long or too high.
 The ideal temperature is 20°C. Consider setting your thermostat to this temperature to warm the room before you wake up, and then lower it slightly before you go to sleep.

 Get your boiler serviced.
 Make sure your boiler is performing to optimum efficiency by getting it checked every year by a Certified Gas Safe Engineer.
+Make sure you check qualifications before work begins.
+Another option is to take a one of the many gas engineer courses and apprenticeships so you know exactly what is happening!

 Keep on top of escaping heat.
 This is one of the easiest ways you can make sure your home stays warm.
 If you have gaps under doors, use draft excluders to stop heat escaping.
 Likewise with cat flaps and open letter boxes, you can buy inexpensive brush systems that prevent the wind from lifting or opening the doors.
 Windows should be sealed well and if possible double glazed, if this is not an option then keeping heavy curtains closed can prevent drafts.
 Try not to dry clothing on the radiators until the room has warmed up.
 This way you are not trying to heat a room through wet clothing.
 Consider instead investing in a standing air dryer for clothing.